wildsingapore

 House No. 1 at Ubin

-Near Chek Jawa is a unique pre-war structure.
-Variously called the English Bungalow/Cottage and House No. 1, it is a delightful home under pine trees, facing mainland Singapore.
+A unique pre-war structure, it was variously called the English Bungalow/Cottage and House No. 1.
+A delightful home under pine trees, with its own jetty, it has a great view of Pulau Sekudu and mainland Singapore.
 The two-storey building has a lovely airy verandah and comes complete with fireplace.
 It was built in the 1930's in the English Lytyenseque or Tudor style.

-By some accounts it was said be originally be the vacation home for the resident British medical officer.
-By other accounts, it was constructed for the then Chief Surveyor, Langdon Williams, as a retreat.
+According to one account, it was built in the 1930s by the then Chief Surveyor, Langdon Williams, as a holiday retreat.
+The architecture is Tudor-style, with adaptations to the tropical climate, and is similar to the cottages built in tea plantations during the British colonial era.
+Other accounts it was said be originally be the vacation home for the resident British medical officer.
 It is said the home was later taken over by a rubber company and the local rubber estate manager stayed in it.

 Back to exploring Ubin